WIKIPEDIA DEMOCRACY, AND WIKICRACY

 by S.Sundberg)

-As most researchers I rely professionally upon
+As most researchers I rely professionally upon the

-there have been a few people who were sufficiently knowledgeable to act as
+have been a few people who were sufficiently knowledgeable to act as

 users-editors of Wikipedia and towards the end of year 2009 created in it a

-sort of biographical page in
+sort of biographical

-for this type of pages, Biographies of Living Persons, I have
+Wikipedia guidelines for this type of pages, Biographies of Living Persons, I have obviously refrained from making

-obviously refrained from making own edits and have not had any serious factual
+own edits and have not had any serious factual objections to the text and the

-Examples are the ones done by the user-administrator Mdd in
+by the user-administrator Mdd in March

-context for one particular later deletion, which is
+for one particular later deletion, which is the object of this case study for

-the object of this case study for research purposes.
-This means that I am
+research purposes.
+This means that I am striving for a more general research

-than for a simple trivial revision or correction of the particular page, which
+issue about and beyond Wikipedia, rather than for a simple trivial revision or

-would have started at the particular user-editor's Talk Page or at Wikipedia's
+user-editor's Talk Page or at Wikipedia's

 Administrators' Noticeboard.

-My attention was called upon the fact that on
+attention was called upon the fact that on April 3rd, somebody who in the

-April 3rd, somebody who in the "Revision history" is identified as Dougweller
+"Revision history" is identified as Dougweller (with a

-(with a complex identity also in a "Japanese"
+complex identity also in a "Japanese"

-had deleted a large amount of text from my Wikipedia page.
+large amount of text from my Wikipedia page.
 Dougweller's

 action consisted of several fragmented deletions on the one same day of April